cosmos/interchain-security/docs/docs/frequently-asked-questions.md

 An equivocation proposal cannot be submitted for a validator that did not double sign on any of the consumer chains.
 :::
 ## Can Consumer Chains Perform Software Upgrades?
-Consumer chains are essentially sovereign chains, in the sense that they can run arbitrary logic and use any modules they want (ie CosmWASM).
+Consumer chains are sovereign, in the sense that they can run arbitrary logic and use any modules they want (ie CosmWASM).

 Consumer chain upgrades are unlikely to impact the provider chain, as long as there are no changes to the ICS module.